unrealwork/atsd-use-cases/how-to/database/calculated-values/README.md

 ### Natural Logarithm of CPI

-Each value's logarithm to base of the mathematical constant _e_
+The logarithm of each value set to base of the mathematical constant _e_

 **Figure 10.1**: Natural Logarithm of CPI (1947-2017) **FRED**